mpia3/Face-Mask-D-R/README.md

 <ul>

-## What is XXX
+## What is fmdr

-**XXX** is an application developed for a System at Agents exam at **Univeristy Aldo Moro** of Bari Italy. <br>
+**FMD&R** is an application developed for an "Agent Systems" exam at **University Aldo Moro** of Bari Italy. <br>
-its goal is to detect face mask on images of faces and eventually recognize ['Andrew Garfield', 'Angelina Jolie', 'Anthony Hopkins', 'Ben Affleck', 'Beyonce Knowles'] with or without mask
+its goal is to detect face mask on images of faces and eventually recognize: <br>
+'Andrew Garfield', 'Angelina Jolie', 'Anthony Hopkins', 'Ben Affleck', 'Beyonce Knowles' with or without face mask protections

 ### Extra Functionalities
 <ul>